 And he is always finding me only when I would be alone.
 Not always, of course, I still find my moments of blissful solitude which as you know I treasure above all else, though those moments are becoming increasingly rare.
 Still, I’m always scared of him finding me and so continuously seek company.
 I find his pity – whether it is self-pity or pity on me disgusting.

-Over last few months he has become dangerously more efficient in finding me when alone.
-Of late, sometimes I can feel him arrive when in company of others but I won’t have others know that I have a friend like him, having seen that they won’t understand his sorrow, and so I run to meet him someplace in solitude – so, now it seems, being in a company has started becoming a bigger disadvantage than solitude, I think I am actually starting to prefer solitude again.
+Over the last few months, he has become dangerously more efficient in finding me when alone.
+Of late, sometimes I can feel him arrive when in company of others but I won’t have others meet him, having seen that they won’t understand his sorrow, and so I run to meet him someplace in solitude – so, now it seems, being in a company has started becoming a bigger disadvantage than solitude, I think I am actually starting to prefer solitude again.

-Only rarely, my dog would come and put her head in my lap; asking through her big gray eyes to play with her and thus saving me from my melancholy friend’s company.
+Only rarely, my pet dog would come and put her head in my lap; asking me through her big gray eyes to play with her and thus saving me from my melancholy friend’s company.